rsecke/rsecke.github.io/_posts/2021-03-26-Setting-Up-Your-Own-Website-Using-Github-Pages.md

 #### Sample Blog Post

-These are 2 ways to format your blog.
-I recommend sticking with the markdown format.
+These are 2 ways to format your the address to your blog.
+You can use categories and the current date, or give the post a permanent link.
+I recommend sticking with the markdown format when creating your blog posts.

 ```markdown
 ---